-- Asset counts: Number of assets on the site, including released, unreleased, archived, expired, pending delete, and deleted assets
+- Assets: Number of assets on the site, including released, unreleased, archived, expired, pending delete, and deleted assets

-- Site storage: Total site storage for active assets, assets pending deletion, and archived assets
+- Storage: Total site storage for active assets, assets pending deletion, and archived assets

 - Users: Number of active user accounts on the site

-- Downloads: Number of downloads from the Asset Details page, search results, Quick View, the mobile app or site, orders, collections, and to file sharing tools
+- Downloads: Number of downloads from search results, Quick View, the Asset Details page, to file sharing tools, embed codes, orders, portals, collections, the mobile app or site, and the API

 - Logins: Number of logins by all registered site users